Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

 The solution appears to be

 and we find $t_1$ from

 as

-In the general case, for a line segment with constant $a_i$, $a_{i+1}$ expressed by angles $\alpha$ and $\beta$ ($\alpha \ge \beta$) the time $t = \frac{1}{2}(\alpha - \beta)$ is required to pass.
-For calculating the time of the whole trajectory we have to sum the times of all line segments.
+In the general case, for a line segment with constant $a_i$, $a_{i+1}$ expressed by angles $\alpha$ and $\beta$ ($\alpha \ge \beta$) the time required to pass $t = \frac{1}{2}(\alpha - \beta)$.
+To calculate the time of the whole trajectory we have to sum the times of all line segments.
 It is difficult to obtain an exact closed expression for the action, but it is possible to estimate it.